stephen-mckeown/ScalaCirce/README.md

 ## Algebraic data types encoding and decoding

 # The Product Type Pattern
-Our first pattern is to model data that contains other data.
-We might describe this as “A has a B and C”.
+Model of “A has a B and C”.

 For example,
 a Cat has a colour and a favourite food;
 a Visitor has an id and a creation date; and so on.

-The way we write this is to use a case class.
-We’ve already done this many
-times in exercises; now we’re formalising the pattern.

 If A has a b (with type B) and a c (with type C) write
 ```